Crkanouff/CryptoClustering/README.md

 * The best values for k were found uing the PCA Data
 * Cruptocurrenices were clustered using PCA
 * Weight of each feature was found
-* Use Standard Codin Conventions and FOrmating
+* Use Standard Coding Conventions and Formating

 # Summary